jdittrich/userNeedResearchBook/text/dataGathering.md

 ### Listening and asking questions

 A common way to gather data is asking questions and listening to the participant’s answers.
-However, the use of questions and answers in user needfinding is unlike the questions and answers in questionnaires.
+Asking questions may seem familiar from questionnaires.
+However, the use of questions and answers in user needfinding is different.
 Questionnaires often aimed for short, definitive answers which need to be selected from of a set of possibilities (“on a 4 point scale: how much do you agree with…”).
-In user needfinding instead, you aim for longer answers that are not from a determined set of possible answers.
-Thus, you are more likely to get rich descriptions, much like stories which retell the participant’s experiences.
-These stories tell you about the context of the user’s activities and the user’s motivations.
-To encourage giving such story-like answers, you often need to ask for descriptions of activities and the reasons for doing them.
+In user needfinding, you aim for longer answers which are not from a determined set of possible answers.
+Thus, you are more likely to get rich, story-like  descriptions, telling about  the user’s  motivations, activities and their context.
+To encourage the participant to give such story-like answers, you often need to ask for descriptions of activities and the reasons for doing them.

 > “Can you describe me how you decided to use this layout?”
 >